vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   weevely http://192.168.1.2/location_of_payload password

-However, it wasn't as useful as php meterpreter or reverse shell.
+However, it wasn't as useful as php meterpreter or a reverse shell.

 Ruby